 Nye Hill Farm

-Nye Hill Farm is a Diversified Certified Organic Farm in Roxbury, NH
+Nye Hill Farm is a diversified New England farm, certified organic, in Roxbury, NH

 Welcome to Life on the Farm...

 Wendell Berry once asked, “Why do farmers farm, given their economic adversities on top of the many frustrations and difficulties normal to farming?”
 And he answered his own question.
 “Love.
 They must do it for love.
 Farmers farm for the love of farming.
 They love to watch and nurture the growth of plants.
 They love to live in the presence of animals.
 They love to work outdoors.
 They love the weather, maybe even when it is making them miserable.”

 Here at Nye Hill, farming is a labor of love.
 We are raising our sheep for wool and our hens for eggs.
 We love our horses, goats, pigs, llamas, oxen, steer and one mule, all given over to our care.
 By helping build our stores of compost, they are helping us naturally rebuild and restore our soil.
 We keep our bees for pollination and their hives sit gracefully in our blueberry field.
 We’ve planted our gardens to support butterflies and hummingbirds, even earning the recognition of Monarch Watch for creating, conserving and protecting monarch habitats.
 We tend to our orchard for apples, peaches and pears and our small vineyard for grapes.
 We tap our Sugar Maple trees to make pure maple syrup and we grow a plethora of good, healthy vegetables, all for our table, and yours.